dmaier-couchbase/cb-spark-example/README.md

 export SPARK_CLASSPATH=$(find "$SPARK_CLASSPATH_EXT" -name '*.jar' | xargs echo | tr ' ' ':')
 ```

 Optionally it would be possible to use the 'spark-submit' tool in order to submit your application.
-In this case you can specify a the dependencies via the '--packages' argument.
+In this case you can specify a the dependencies via the '--packages' argument or you could submit a 'fat' jar.

 ### Couchbase configuration